shaurya-0311/cryptonite-/file globbing /matching with*.md

 ```

 # Matching with []
-The square brackes are, essentially, a limited form of ?, in that instead of matching any character, [] is a wildcard for some subset of potential characters
+The square brackes are, essentially, a limited form of ?, in that instead of matching any character, [] is a wildcard for some subset of potential characters so we make a single argument that bracket globs into the files file_b file_a file_s file_h
 ```bash
 Connected!
 hacker@globbing~matching-with-:~$ cd /challenge/files